7-Day Saint Vincent and the Grenadines Itinerary

 The roads are small, not well-maintained, and wind up and down the hilly terrain.
 This is why we opted not to rent a car — felt much better to have an experienced taxi driver navigate the roads (they drive on the left side, by the way!).

-On your full day, I recommend picking just a few activities you want to do.
+On your first full day on St. Vincent, I recommend picking just a few activities you want to do.
 You can always add more if you have time!
 It can be easy to overestimate the time it takes to get to each location.

-Tip: If you can, contact the driver who picked you up from the airport and book them for the full next day.
-This way you will have no issues getting from place to place.
+If you can, contact the driver who picked you up from the airport and book them for the full next day as a private driver.

 Wallilabou Bay